ammirsm/go-sample/README.md

 # Pilot project of Wealth Ethical

-This repository contains a golang backend for using in the pilot project of wealth ethic.
+This repository contains a golang backend for using in the pilot project of wealth ethical.
 I've used [gorilla/mux](https://github.com/gorilla/mux) for router and [jinzhu/gorm](https://github.com/jinzhu/gorm) for my database models and ORM.

 ## Preparation